 Nothing Lasts Forever: How to Handle Pontoon Boat Replacement Parts

 Here we are again to talk about the kickass investment that is your pontoon boat.
-However, how do you keep it kickass?
+However, how do you keep that kickass status?

 I mean, everything requires attention, and this can only mean that we've got to talk about pontoon boat replacement parts at some point.
-You have to change the oil in your car and put gas in it.
+You have to change the oil in your car and put gas in it, right?

 You have to mow your lawn, if you managed to get stuck with one.
 Even the wife needs to get her hair and nails done.
 So, eventually, the investment you made in your pontoon boat is going to need some attention too.
-This is, after all, why it is described as an investment.
-It is just the beginning.
+This is, after all, why it's described as an investment.
+It's just the beginning.